 Always oversubscribed, we are expanding our school so that more local families can experience the excellent education offered here at Admiral Lord Nelson School for over two decades!
-Therefore, we are seeking to appoint an enthusiastic and talented Teacher of Languages who enjoys working within a supportive and dedicated team.
-Due to the planned expansion of our school, we are looking to appoint for a temporary position initially, until the growth in student numbers is realised at which point this position could become permanent.
-We seek a Languages specialist with strong subject knowledge, who quickly builds relationships with students and breaks down barriers to learning.
+Therefore, we are seeking to appoint an enthusiastic and talented Performing Arts teacher who enjoys working within a supportive and dedicated team of specialists.
+We are looking for a specialist Drama teacher with strong subject knowledge, who quickly builds relationships with students and breaks down barriers to learning.
 We want a teacher who inspires children to achieve their potential and loves to see their students experiencing the joy of success every day in their learning!

 Please include in your letter:

 - Previous experience and skills that will help you undertake this role.